dovskyrick/r3f-test/PRE-PUBLICATION-CHECKLIST.md

 ## 📋 Final Steps Before Publishing

 ### 1. Test the Quick Start Guide
-- [ ] Follow your own README from a fresh clone
+- [ ] Follow your own README from a fresh clone - IN PROGRESS
 - [ ] Verify Docker setup works
 - [ ] Test with provided test data (multi-satellite.json)
 - [ ] Ensure all features work as documented